viamrobotics/docs/docs/fleet/configure-a-fleet.md

 ## Next steps

-Viam provides several [pre-made fragments](https://app.viam.com/fragments) you can use as a template for writing your own fragments.
+Viam provides several [pre-made fragments](https://app.viam.com/fragments) which you can use as templates for writing your own fragments.

 For an example of a fragment that configures multiple components and services, see the [Viam Rover fragment](https://app.viam.com/fragment?id=3e8e0e1c-f515-4eac-8307-b6c9de7cfb84).